Syntaf/wetrockpolice/README.md

 2. Move your two copies into `app/assets/images/watched-area-slug`, calling the original image `hero-image.jpg` and the small image `hero-image-small.jpg`.

 3. Go to https://www.base64-image.de/ and load your small image to receive a base64 encoded string.
 Copy that string to your clipboard and open `application.html.erb`.
-In the custom style block at the head, add (or change) the following SCSS rules:
+In the custom style block at the head, add two new SCSS rules:
     ```css
       /* Watched Area */
-      .hero-header.watchedarea {
+      .hero-header.<slug> {
         background: url("data:image/jpeg;base64,/9j/4AAQSkZJ...");
         background-repeat: no-repeat;
         background-position: center center;
         background-size: cover;
       }
-      .hero-header.watchedarea.hero-header-loaded {
+      .hero-header.<slug>.hero-header-loaded {
         background-image: url(<%= asset_path 'watchedarea/hero-image.jpg' %>);
       }
     ```

+    Where `<slug>` refers to the slug of the watched area, e.g. `redrock` or `castlerock`.
     Since the initial background is a base64 encoded image, the page will almost always load with it already painted (albeit heavily blurred).
 The second rule will swap the background image while the image has been successfully loaded in the background (avoiding the top-down loading view).

 4. Load the page and ensure your page transitions from the small image to large image.
-If you're having trouble determing if the small image is loading properly you can comment out `imageLoader.load()` in `views/watcharea/index.html.erb`, this will cause the page to load with only the small image
+If you're having trouble determing if the small image is loading properly you can comment out `imageLoader.load()` in `views/area/watched_area/index.html.erb`, this will cause the page to load with only the small image